What Are The Advantages Of Wet Granulation? - - Allpack

 Binder Addition

-Now, the liquid binder is introduced to powder mixture in form of spray.
-Depending upon the latest techniques being introduced in wet granulation, the binder may be added to powder in different ways like steam, foam, or melted solvent.
+Add the liquid binder to the powder mixture in a spray form.
+Modern techniques allow the binder to be added through methods like steam, foam, or melted solvent.

 Agglomeration